Monongah mining disaster: Memorials

 In 2003, to commemorate the explosion, the Italian commune of San Giovanni in Fiore, from which many of the miners had emigrated, erected a memorial to those killed in the disaster.

 In 2007, the Monongah Heroine, a statue dedicated to the miners' widows, was unveiled.
-The monument was erected due to the efforts of Father Joseph Briggs, a local Catholic priest and historian of the Monongah disaster.
+The monument was erected due to the efforts of Father Everett Francis Briggs, a local Catholic priest and historian of the Monongah disaster.

 In 2007, to commemorate the 100th anniversary of the explosion, the Italian region of Molise presented a bell to the town of Monongah.
 Today the bell sits in the Monongah town square.

 In 2009, the President of the Italian Republic, Giorgio Napolitano, conferred the Order of Merit for Labour (Ordine al Merito del Lavoro) upon the victims of the disaster.

 Relief fund

 After the disaster, the Monongah Mine Relief Committee was established in order to provide aid to those affected by the event.
-Two subcommittees were set up within this organization: the Executive Committee, in charge of raising national awareness about the disaster; and the Subscription Committee, in charge of receiving and directing aid to survivors and miners' families.
+Two subcommittees were set up within this organization: the executive committee, in charge of raising national awareness about the disaster; and the Subscription Committee, in charge of receiving and directing aid to survivors and miners' families.

 Others involved in relief efforts included industrialist and philanthropist Andrew Carnegie, whose Hero Fund provided relief to the survivors of those killed during rescue and recovery works.
 The Red Cross dispatched a special representative, Margaret F. Byington, to assist with gathering information on the survivors in order to coordinate relief efforts.